zetavg/chromium-website/site/chromium-os/developer-library/reference/tools/chroot-version-hooks/index.md

   board=${board_root##*/}
   emerge_board=$(type -P emerge-${board} 2>/dev/null || true)
   if [[ -x "${emerge_board}" ]]; then
-    # It is a valid baord.
+    # It is a valid board.
     build="/build/${board}"
     if [[ -d ${build} ]] ; then
       # The board has a build root to clear.